Peer-2-Peer Lending vs Bonds

 First and foremost, the average loan investment period plays a big role.
 Having your capital frozen for 10 years is a very long time.

-It may seem that, in return, with bonds there is less chance of rapidly losing the funds at once.
+It may seem that with bonds, there is less chance of rapidly losing the funds at once.
 But in fact, there is a good probability that your investment will be slowly “eaten” by the rising prices over time.

 While on P2P platforms you can choose the loans with a pay-back term you feel comfortable with.